byui-cse/cse450-course/source/module-01/exploration-02.md

 Your assignment is to analyze a dataset of nutritional information for major US cereals, and calculate some metrics that can be used by the marketing team.

 Click on the `Open In Colab` button below to open a Google Colab notebook with the template for this assignment.
-Once you've completed the assignment, upload the notebook to a Github Gist, then paste the URL to the gist into the assignment submission form on Canvas.
+Once you've completed the assignment, don't forget to take the corresponding quiz in Canvas.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/byui-cse/cse450-course/blob/master/notebooks/Exploration_02.ipynb)